kuzzleio/kuzzle/doc/2/guides/getting-started/7-modify-api-behavior/index.md

 ![pipe workflow](./pipes-workflow.png)

-Each event carry a different payload.
+Each event carries a different payload.
 This payload must be returned in the pipe function so Kuzzle can continue its execution process.

-### Register a pipe
+### Registering a pipe

 We need to use the [Backend.pipe.register](/core/2/some-link) method to register new pipes.
-This method takes an event name as first parameter and the pipe handler function.
+This method takes an event name as its first parameter, followed by the pipe handler function.

-In this example, we are going to change the return value of the `server:now` action to return date string instead of an UNIX timestamp:
+In this example, we are going to change the return value of the `server:now` action to make it return a formatted date string instead of a UNIX timestamp:

 ```js
 app.pipe.register('server:afterNow', async request => {